apid/apidCRUD/README.md

 ## Code entry points

-note that the code can be invoked in at least 3 ways:
+note that the code in this module can be invoked in at least 3 ways:

    * as an apid plugin, called via apid.InitializePlugins() - see init.c, plugin.c
    * standalone test program - see cmd/apidCRUD/main.go, init.c, plugin.c